awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 **To enable a security standard**

 1. Make sure that you have enabled AWS Config in the master account and all of the member accounts\.
-See [AWS Config Requirements for Running Security Standards Checks](securityhub-standards-awsconfigrules.md)\.
+See [AWS Config Requirements for Running Security Checks](securityhub-standards-awsconfigrules.md)\.

 1. Open the AWS Security Hub console at [https://console\.aws\.amazon\.com/securityhub/](https://console.aws.amazon.com/securityhub/)\.